diderote/LSF-RNAseq/README.md

 6. Generation of scaled (reads per million) bigwig files from transcriptome alignment
 7. Optional within-sample GC normalization.
 8. Between sample normalization options: median-ratios (DESeq2 default), or removal of unwated variation (RUVSeq) using ERCC spikes or empirical negative controls.
-9. Differential expression using DESeq2 (both unshunken LFC and apeglm shrunken LFC are reported)
+9. Differential expression using DESeq2 (both unshunken LFC and apeglm or ashr shrunken LFC are reported)
 10. PCA plots of all and experimental samples, raw and normalized counts
 11. Optional overlap with signifiantly differentially expressed genes by DESeq2 (q<0.05, 2FC, 1.5FC, no FC filter) with Sleuth (Kallisto) q<0.05 DE genes
 12. Volcano plots generated from DESeq2 results with signifcant genes